 The Statement of Objectives (SOO) identifies the broad, basic, top-level objectives of an acquisition/procurement and is used as a focusing tool for both the Government and offeror’s.
-In a competitive source selection environment a SOO is an integral part of the Request for Proposal (RFP) streamlined development process.
+In a competitive source selection environment an SOO is an integral part of the Request for Proposal (RFP) streamlined development process.
 A SOO supplements a requirements document (ICD, CDD, performance-based Government requirements document) and is developed after performing a risk assessment that highlights the high and moderate risks in the areas of business, programmatic, and technical identified on the program against the requirement document.

 A SOO is developed to be compatible with; Initial Capabilities Document (ICD); programmatic direction from the Acquisition Decision Memorandum (ADM), Acquisition Strategy, and Acquisition Plan; technical requirements from system specifications; and the draft Work Breakdown Structure (WBS) and dictionary.
-The SOO is then used, by offeror’s, to develop the Contractor Statement of Work (CSOW), the Contract Work Breakdown Structure (CWBS), the Integrated Master Schedule (IMS), and other documents supporting and defining the contractors proposed effort.
+The SOO is then used, by offeror’s, to develop the Contractor Statement of Work (CSOW), the Contract Work Breakdown Structure (CWBS), the Integrated Master Schedule (IMS), and other documents supporting and defining the contractor proposed effort.

 The following are steps that are an integral part of developing the SOO:

-- Review the requirements documents that authorize the program, various DoD, services, joint services requirements documents for program management and acquisition management impacts to the program.
+- Step 2: Review the requirements documents that authorize the program, various DoD, services, joint services requirements documents for program management and acquisition management impacts to the program.